 - Mix up page content with different elements including video, interactive media, user-generated content, and pictures.
 Avoid displaying a wall of text.

 - Content placement in code is important too.
 On larger sites, not all pages are crawled frequently, since some pages are likely to be static for longer periods of time.
 Content being placed visibly (not behind divs) and that lives higher in the source code helps ensure that pages are read and acknowledged by search engines.

-In Part 2, we will share 2 more tips to optimize your website for SEO.
+In Part 2, we will share two more tips to optimize your website's SEO.
 Are you happy with the organic ranking of your site’s pages?
 We’re happy to share what has worked well for us and our clients.
 Feel free to reach out to us at firstname.lastname@example.org or Tweet Us @Velir.